openharmony/arkcompiler_cangjie_ark_interop/doc/User_Manual/source_en/generic/generic_interface.md

 # Generic Interfaces

 Generics can be used to define generic interfaces.
-Taking the `Iterable` interface defined in the standard library as an example, its member function `iterator` needs to return an `Iterator` type, which serves as a container's traverser. `Iterator` is a generic interface that contains a `next` member function for retrieving the next element from the container type.
-The return type of the `next` member function needs to be specified during usage, so `Iterator` requires the declaration of generic parameters.
+Taking `Iterable` from the standard library as an example, its member function `iterator` needs to return an `Iterator` type, which serves as a container's traverser. `Iterator` is a generic interface that contains a `next` member function for returning the next element from the container.
+Since the return type of the `next` function needs to be specified during usage, `Iterator` requires the declaration of generic parameters.

 <!-- compile -->